-1) What FM covers rifle marksmanship for the M4/M16 series of rifles?
+1) What TC covers rifle marksmanship for the M4/M16 series of rifles?

 2) What does PMI stand for?